 - Submit course syllabus(s) for course(s) (Note: Syllabi will be reviewed by the GW course instructor to determine the equivalency for the substitution). - If the course is included in your SOPHAS verified coursework (graduate students only), no transcript is required.
-If not, an official sealed transcript must be submitted. - Grade earned for the transferred course must be a "B" or better, completed within the past three years, and not used to satisfy requirements for a prior degree. - Indicate the proposed GWSPH course equivalent course in the petition. - Submit all documentation to gwsphadmit@gwu.edu
+If not, an official sealed transcript must be submitted. - Grade earned for the transferred course must be a "B" or better, completed within the past three years, and not used to satisfy requirements for a prior degree.
+Doctoral students - Indicate the proposed GWSPH course equivalent course in the petition. - Use this Google form to initiate the process

-Transfer Credits earned after Matriculation to GWSPH Program - Completed at another University:
+Transfer Credits earned after Matriculation to GWSPH Master Programs - Completed at another University: